sai-tarun-tavva/resume-ls/README.md

 ---

-Thank you for using Resume Insight.
+Thank you for using RInsight.
 Let's make hiring simpler, together!